Rosalita/rust-cli/README.md

 To start using the `env_logger` logger, add it to Cargo dependencies, then initialise a logger with `env_logger::init();` it's documenation is at `https://docs.rs/env_logger/0.9.1/env_logger/#`. `env_logger` also contains a builder which can be used to change the default log level in code rather than using the `RUST_LOG` env var.

+## Testing

+Rust has a built in testing framework and tests can be written using the `#[test]` attribute.
+Tests can live anywhere and Cargo will find and run them but there are two specific conventions.

+* Unit tests - these live in the same file as the code they test.
+It's possible to move them to a different file, although this in uncommon it could be helpful for large projects.
+They have a have a config attribute `#[cfg(test)]` and are in a module called `tests`.
+Rust allows both public and private functions to be tested directly.
+To test private functions `use super::*;` must be in the tests module.

+* Integration tests - live in a `tests` folder at top level next to `src`.
+Cargo knows to look for integration tests here and compiles each file into its own crate.

+Tests are run with `cargo test`.

 ## Building and Running